Please Mute Your Trauma: Workplace Trauma & the Human Side of Work

 Work becomes meaningful when dignity is protected.

-If you've ever sat through a meeting wondering whether anyone was listening, received a pizza party instead of support, or been told to "bring your whole self to work" only to discover there were terms and conditions attached, this episode is for you.
+If you have ever sat through a meeting wondering whether anyone was listening, received a pizza party instead of meaningful support, or been told to “bring your whole self to work” only to discover there were terms and conditions attached, you belong in this conversation.

 Because work becomes meaningful when dignity is protected.